-The Company has an embedded lease for its mining equipment in its Contract Mining Agreement for its Isabella Pearl Mine, which was renewed for a three-month period in October 2021 resulting in the recognition of a \$1.8 million right-of-use asset and corresponding \$1.8 operating lease liability.
+The Company has an embedded lease in its Contract Mining Agreement which was renewed for a three-month period in October 2021.
+In February 2022, the Company extended the Contract Mining Agreement for another two-month period resulting in the recognition of a \$1.1 million right-of-use asset and corresponding \$1.1 million operating lease liability.
+In April 2022, the Company extended the Contract Mining Agreement for a nine-month term resulting in the recognition of a \$2.8 million right-of-use asset and corresponding \$2.8 million operating lease liability.
+In November 2022, the Company extended the Contract Mining Agreement for a twelve-month term resulting in the recognition of a \$3.8 million right-of-use asset and corresponding \$3.8 million operating lease liability.
 The Company's lease payments for its mining equipment are determined by tonnage hauled.
 The payments, amortization of the right-of-use asset, and interest vary immaterially from forecasted amounts due to variable conditions at the mine.
-During the year ended December 31, 2021, the Company capitalized variable lease costs of \$8.2 million to Inventory and nil to Property, plant, and mine development.
-During the year ended December 31, 2020, the Company capitalized variable lease costs of \$6.4 million to Inventory and \$1.5 million to Property, plant, and mine development.
+During the years ended December 31, 2022 and 2021, the Company capitalized variable lease costs of \$4.4 million and \$8.2 million, respectively, to Inventory.

-Maturities of operating lease liabilities as of December 31, 2021 are as follows (in thousands)
+Maturities of operating lease liabilities as of December 31, 2022 are as follows (in thousands)